British stocks fall back as Carillion crashes, Sky soars

 “Shorts who stayed the course, even adding, will be grinning all the way to the bank, having expected already serious corporate and financial troubles to worsen,” said Mike van Dulken, head of research at Accendo Markets.

-Back on the FTSE 100, Mediclinic (MDCM.L) fell for a second day as investors digested the South African private hospital group’s admission it had not yet reached a deal for its much anticipated takeover of Spire Healthcare Group (SPI.L).
+Back on the FTSE 100, Mediclinic fell for a second day as investors digested the South African private hospital group’s admission it had not yet reached a deal for its much anticipated takeover of Spire Healthcare Group.

-Shire (SHP.L) fell 1.8 percent after shooting up 6 percent on Thursday when rival Roche’s haemophilia drug was given a black box warning by the U.S. FDA.
+Shire fell 1.5 percent after shooting up 6 percent on Thursday when rival Roche’s haemophilia drug was given a black box warning by the U.S. FDA.

-A downgrade from HSBC sent United Utilities (UU.L) down 4.4 percent, the sharpest large-cap fall.
+A downgrade from HSBC sent United Utilities down 3.7 percent, the sharpest large-cap fall.
 Analysts at the bank said the utility’s earnings would be dented by rising inflation.

 “We expect earnings to be adversely affected by the current high levels of RPI as it has 53 percent of its total debt index-linked,” they wrote in a note.